 I am a researcher and teacher, currently as a PhD candidate working with Mark Stacey out of University of California Berkeley’s EFMH Group.
 I enjoy collaborating with many people!
 During graduate school I have worked extensively with Jessie Lacy and other scientists out of the US Geological Survey’s Pacific Coastal and Marine Science Center.
 I have also been a part of the Coastal Oceanography Group at UCD in Davis, California, and the Grupo de Procesos e Ingeniería Costera at USM in Valparaíso, Chile.

-At the broadest scale, I am interested in the myriad forces that affect how low-lying coastal regions “work” and hydrodynamics transport sediment (or other material).
+At the broadest scale, I am interested in the various forces that affect how coastal regions “work” and hydrodynamics transport sediment (or other material).
 Thus, I study:

 (email me if you want anything)